An easy recipe for grilled arrachera steak tacos – marinate it for an hour, grill and pile on the garnishes!

 Mix up your marinade and let the steak sit in it for an hour.
 I usually just throw it all in a Ziploc bag and then throw the bag into the refrigerator.
 Grill the arachera to your desired temperature – when you take it off the grill let it sit for at least 5 minutes before you chop it up into taco-size pieces.

 In a plastic bag (or small bowl) place the steak.
-Cover the steak with the marinade, making sure that the meat is completely covered.
+Toss the steak with the marinade, making sure that the meat is completely covered.

 Grill to desired temperature.
 Remove from grill and slice steak into bite-size pieces.

-Toast tortillas on the grill, then fill with meat and garnishes.
+Toast tortillas on the grill, then fill with meat and garnish as desired.